 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Your personal data will be stored for no longer than 9 months following you ceasing to be registered with us as a customer of the site.
+Your personal data will be stored for no longer than 9 months.
+This is following you ceasing to be registered with us as a customer of the site.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.